hashicorp/terraform-provider-azurerm/website/docs/r/custom_ip_prefix.html.markdown

 * `cidr` - (Required) The `cidr` of the Custom IP Prefix, either IPv4 or IPv6.
 Changing this forces a new resource to be created.

--> **IPv6** This resource has only been tested with IPv4 and has not yet been tested with IPv6.
-It may not work correctly when managing an IPv6 prefix.
+-> **IPv6 Note** This resource has only been tested with IPv4 and does not yet support IPv6 prefixes.

 * `roa_validity_end_date` - (Required) The expiration date of the Route Origin Authorization (ROA) document which has been filed with the Routing Internet Registry (RIR) for this prefix.
 The expected format is `YYYY-MM-DD`.
 Changing this forces a new resource to be created.